ThinkR-open/isc-proposal-licence/proposal_licence.md

-This book will be focused on licensing R-related development, but the first part of the book will be more general, hence it could be of interest to a broader audiance.
+This book will be focused on licensing R-related development, but the first part of the book will be more general, hence it could be of interest to a broader audience.
 In other words, even someone coding in another open source language will find relevant information in the first part of the book.